 If you get frequent severe headaches, and they often cause feelings of lightheadedness, or confusion, or you feel sharp pulsing within your brain, this could be a sign of a sudden dangerous rise in your blood pressure, indicative of a hypertensive crisis.
 In these situations, you should immediately seek help, even if you have to go to an emergency room for treatment.

-You can experience a dozen signs when you suffer from hypertension, or you can have extremely high blood pressure with no symptoms at all at first.
-But if you have a sudden nose bleed for no apparent reason, you should consider having your blood pressure checked right away.
+If you have a sudden nose bleed for no apparent reason, you should consider having your blood pressure checked right away.

 Doctors are unsure of how the two are connected, but patients presenting in the emergency department with epistaxis (nose bleed) have a higher than average likelihood of being hypertensive, and likewise those with nosebleeds who present with high blood pressure tend to have more difficult to control bleeding requiring more intervention to stanch the flow, such as packing and cauterization.